 Here is what I use.

-There are quite a few cases for the Fujifilm X100V, some leather and some synthetic.
-Then there is genuine leather which can be really good or really bad depending on the brand, since “genuine leather” can almost mean anything.
+There are quite a few cases for the Fujifilm X100V, some made of leather and some synthetic.
+Then there are genuine leather cases, which can be really good or bad depending on the brand, since “genuine leather” can mean almost anything.

-I won’t get into the crazy expensive cases in this list, but you can check out Artedimano or Luigiscases if you want something more premium with very high-quality leather.
+I won’t get into the crazy-expensive cases on this list, but you can check out Artedimano or Luigiscases if you want something more premium with very high-quality leather.

 Here is a short list of some of the best cases for the Fuji X100v.